What You May Not Know About Food Storage

 Crackers/Graham Crackers

-Saltines: 9 months unopened and 2 weeks if opened.
-I worry when I see people putting them in mason jars and using their FoodSaver and opening them 5 years later.
+Saltines: last nine months unopened and two weeks if opened.
+I worry when I see people putting them in mason jars, using their FoodSaver, and then opening them five years later.

 Graham Crackers: 1-2 months once the packages are opened.
 If unopened, the shelf-life is 6-9 months, or the best if used by date.